 Here are 13 ways you can Kondo your nonprofit this spring.

 Assess your data situation by running data integrity reports.
 Find out where your data is not accurate, current, or complete.
 With Salesforce, records are automatically updated with data from trusted Lightning Data solutions like D&B Optimizer from Dun & Bradstreet or InsideView.

 You can also identify records with invalid or missing emails with a National Change of Address (NCOA) update.
 A data append service completes records with missing email or mailing addresses.

 If you regularly see issues with data standardization, then it’s time to implement data entry rules and procedures so everyone’s handling data the same way.

-Develop a process for getting profile updates from members and other constituents, for example, upon their annual membership renewal or prior to an annual campaign.
-Ideally, your technology allows members and constituents to update their own profile.
+Develop a process for getting profile updates from members and other supporters, for example, upon their annual membership renewal or prior to an annual campaign.
+Ideally, your technology allows members and supporters to update their own profile.
 Ask them to review their profile to make sure everything looks good, and, if not, link them to an update form.

 #2: Scrub email lists